Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 #### Seq2Seq Model \newline

-Instead of thinking about our task as a classification task, we could rephrase is as a Sequence to Seqence problem, where we want to model one sequence (question embedding) into another (tag(s) embedding(s)).
-This approach has the biggest potential out of all mentioned earlier, since we can leverage the unprecedented rise of LLMs, by taking a pre-trained model (in our case `t5-small`) and fine-tune it for our task.
+Instead of defining our task as a classification problem, we can rephrase it as a Sequence to Sequence problem, where we map one sequence (question text) into another (tag tokens).
+This approach holds significant potential, as we can leverage the unprecedented capabilities of LLMs by taking a pre-trained model (in our case `t5-small`) and fine-tuning it for our task.

 The biggest advantage is also it's biggest disadvantage—all modern models require prohibitively large amount of compute, which forced us to pick a relatively small (60M) model.
-We picked `t5-small` because it was trained primarily on summarization and translation task, which is exactly what we want this model to do.
+We picked `t5-small` because it was trained primarily on summarization and translation tasks, which closely aligns with our goal of "summarizing" a question into tags.

 After 5 hours of training, we've achieved F1 micro score of 0.6676 and F1 macro of 0.625.
-While this may not sound as impressive as previous models, we have to keep in mind, the size of this model, and the transformers innate need for huge amount of data.
+While this may not sound as impressive as previous models, we must consider the size of this model and the transformers' innate need for huge amounts of data.

 ![Training Loss and Validation F1 over Steps](img/04/s2s-train.png){#fig:s2s-train width=80%}

-Another advantage of this model is the ease of use in terms of user readable format.
-Using the `transformers` we can easily create quick predicting function for any given question out of data:
+Another advantage of this model is the ease of use in terms of a user-readable format.
+Using `transformers`, we can easily create a quick prediction function for any given question:

 ```python
 t = "How do I reverse a list?"